natenka/pyneng-book-en/docs/source/book/07_files/5_with.rst

 Construction with
 ----------------

-The construction **with** is a context manager.
+Construction **with** is a context manager.

-Python has a more convenient way of working with files than the ones used so far - the construction ``with``:
+Python has a more convenient way of working with files than the ones used so far - construction ``with``:

 .. code:: python